 - Why you should NEVER buy links (and what you should buy instead)

 - How to do white hat link building the right way

 - Why it’s super important to master the basics

 What is SEO?

-SEO stands for search engine optimisation.
-All it means is optimising your site for search engines like Google, Bing and Yahoo, so that you show up higher when people search for related topics.
+SEO stands for search engine optimization.
+All it means is optimizing your site for search engines like Google, Bing and Yahoo, so that you show up higher when people search for related topics.

 It can be broken into 3 parts:

 - Content: Content length, keyword targeting, keyword optimisation, etc.